Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

-## Select a printer
+## Define a printer

-You have to select a printer for the printing of receipts.
+You have to define a printer for the printing of receipts.

 #### Prerequisites